-The North American Energy Infrastructure Act
+H.R.
+3301, the North American Energy Infrastructure Act

 The North American Energy Infrastructure Act is a bipartisan effort to create a more modern and efficient cross-border approval process for oil pipelines, natural gas pipelines, and electric transmission lines that traverse the borders of the United States.
 Implementing a fair and standardized approval process for cross-border energy projects will help bring certainty to the regulatory process, encourage investment in job-creating energy infrastructure and facilitate trade with our Canadian and Mexican allies.
-Importantly, this legislation will remove barriers to constructing the architecture of abundance necessary to realize our full energy potential and achieve North American energy independence.
+Importantly, this legislation will remove barriers to constructing the Architecture of Abundance necessary to realize our full energy potential and achieve North American energy independence.